Documents

 This is a PDF document (dated March 23, 2021) written and copyrighted by members of the Arizona Search and Rescue Coordinators Association, Ltd. It is devoted to managing searches for missing persons, primarily in wilderness environments, during the Initial Response phase of a search.
 It is designed to be used by prospective and experienced search managers in conjunction with the software Initial Response Organizer.

-This is the 17th edition (dated October 10, 2023) of the 400-page PDF document, written and copyrighted by members of the Arizona Search and Rescue Coordinators Association, Ltd. It is devoted to managing searches for missing persons, primarily in wilderness environments.
+This is the 18th edition (dated September 11, 2024) of the 400-page PDF document, written and copyrighted by members of the Arizona Search and Rescue Coordinators Association, Ltd. It is devoted to managing searches for missing persons, primarily in wilderness environments.
 It is designed to be used by prospective and experienced search managers in conjunction with the software Initial Response Organizer, Win CASIE III, and ICS-SAR.
 It forms the basis of a 40-hour Inland Search Management course, spread over five days.
 Much of the SAR content in this manual has been known for decades—knowledge gained mostly by experience.
 Previously, some of it has been passed down in books, some in classrooms, and some by word-of-mouth.
 Here we have tried to gather that knowledge in one place, giving credit wherever possible.
 Consequently, there is more in this manual than can be covered in a 5-day course, so course participants are expected to study the manual out of class and then use it as a reference during an incident.

 This is the non-Arizona specific version of "Inland Search Management for AZ SAR Coordinators" described in the previous entry.
 Updated October 21, 2021.